-Please note that sandbox instances are only suitable for deploying test clusters for use within the

-This instance reports its own address as 127.0.0.1:3310
+Please note that sandbox instances are only suitable for deploying test clusters for use within the same he that instance reports its own address as 127.0.0.1:3310

-Instance configuration is suitable. '''
+Instance configuration is suitable.

-''' NOTE: Group Replication will communicate with other members using '127.0.0.1:33101'.
+NOTE: Group Replication will communicate with other members using '127.0.0.1:33101'.